Kronstadt rebellion: Rebel activities

 Influenced by various socialist and anarchist groups, but free from their control and initiatives, the rebels made several demands from all these groups in a vague and unclear program that represented much more a popular protest against misery and oppression than it did a coherent government program.
 With speeches emphasizing land collectivization, freedom, popular will and participation, and the defense of a decentralized state, the rebels' ideas were comparable with anarchism.
 Besides the anarchists, the Maximalists were the closest political group to support these positions.
 Their program was similar to the revolutionary slogans of 1917, which remained popular during the time of the uprising: "all land for the peasants", "all factories for the workers", "all bread and all products for the workers", and "all power to the soviets but not the parties".
 Disillusioned with the political parties, unions in the uprising advocated for free unions to give economic power back to workers.
 The sailors, like the revolutionary socialists, defended peasantry interests and showed little interest in matters of large industry, though they rejected the idea of holding a new constituent assembly, one of the pillars of the revolutionary socialist program.
+A number of the seamen had strongly antisemitic views, with some advocating for the expulsion of Jews to Palestine, although these did not have majority appeal among the rebels.

 The rebels implemented a series of administrative changes during the uprising.
 Changes to the rationing system led to all citizens receiving equal rations, save for children and the sick, who received special rations.
 Schools closed and a curfew was set.
 Departments and commissariats were abolished, replaced by union delegates' boards, and revolutionary troikas were formed to implement the PRC measures in all factories, institutions, and military units.

 On the afternoon of March 2, Kronstadt delegates crossed the frozen sea to Oranienbaum to disseminate the Petropavlovsk resolution.
 There they received unanimous support from the 1st Naval Air Squadron.
 That night, the Kronstadt PRC sent a 250-man detachment to Oranienbaum but was driven back by machine gun fire.
-Three delegates that the Oranienbam air squadron had sent to Kronstadt were arrested by Cheka as they returned to the city.
+Three delegates that the Oranienbaum air squadron had sent to Kronstadt were arrested by Cheka as they returned to the city.
 The commissioner of Oranienbaum, aware of the facts and fearing the upheaval of his other units, requested Zinoviev's urgent help, armed the local party members, and increased their rations to secure their loyalty.
 During the early morning hours, an armored cadet and three light artillery batteries arrived in Petrograd, surrounded the barracks of the rebel unit, and arrested the insurgents.
 After extensive interrogation, 45 of them were shot.